behnamasadi/mastering-xml/README.md

 `<movie category="sci-fi">`

-Attributes can **not** contain tree structures and they are not easily expandable (for future changes) Attribute values must always be quoted.
-Either single or double quotes can be used.
+Attributes can **not** contain tree structures and they are not easily expandable (for future changes).
+Attribute values must always be quoted either single or double quotes.
 Some attribute names have been reserved for special purposes.
 These attributes begin with the prefix xml:
 `xml:lang,xml:space, xml:link, xml:attribute`